shunjieee/tp/docs/UserGuide.md

   * Only one phone number is allowed.
 Refer to future integrations for more info.

-  * Names up to 76 characters will be shown on the contact list, after that ... will represent the rest of the characters.
+  * Fields that are long will have the text wrapped appropriately.

   * The name should only contain alphanumeric characters and spaces, and should not be blank.
 S/O and hyphened names(E.g Rui-En) are not supported in our current product.